Lim Hng Kiang: Career

-Lim began his career in the Singapore Armed Forces (SAF) and left with rank of lieutenant-colonel.
+Lim began his career in the Singapore Armed Forces (SAF) and left with the rank of lieutenant-colonel.
 He later served as a deputy secretary at the Ministry of National Development, and as the chief executive officer (CEO) of the Housing and Development Board (HDB).

 Lim was first elected to Parliament in 1991 as an MP for the Tanjong Pagar Group Representation Constituency.
 Since 1997, he has represented the West Coast Group Representation Constituency (West Coast GRC).

 Lim was appointed a Minister of State at the Ministry of National Development in 1991.
 In 1994, he became the Acting Minister for National Development and Senior Minister of State at the Ministry of Foreign Affairs.

 In 1995, Lim became the Minister for National Development and Second Minister for Foreign Affairs.
 In 1998, he relinquished the role of Second Minister for Foreign Affairs and became the Second Minister for Finance.

 In 1999, Lim became the Minister for Health.
 He also retained the portfolio of Second Minister for Finance.

-During the severe acute respiratory syndrome (SARS) epidemic that swept through the region.
-Many Singaporeans felt his initial handling of the crisis, citing his lack of leadership and indecisiveness, helped prolong the epidemic that eventually drove the economy into a recession.
+During the severe acute respiratory syndrome (SARS) epidemic that swept through the region, many Singaporeans felt his initial handling of the crisis, citing his lack of leadership and indecisiveness, helped prolong the epidemic that eventually drove the economy into a recession.
 While then Deputy Prime Minister Lee Hsien Loong said "SARS has significantly disrupted our economy.
 It has affected not only tourist spending but also domestic consumption... certainly our first half growth will be affected, and we will have to revise down our growth forecasts for the year."
 Others cited his calls to quarantine patients and to close and extend local school holidays were late in coming.

 Many local residents also pointed to the administrators at Tan Tock Seng Hospital for mishandling and underestimating the severity of SARS.
 When "At least 85 percent of people infected by SARS in Singapore caught it while visiting or working at hospitals", said Osman David Mansoor at the WHO.
 "The remainder mostly came down with it at home through close contact with sick family members", he said.

 In 2003, Lim was made a minister in the Prime Minister's Office.
 He retained the role of Second Minister for Finance.

 Lim was made the Minister for Trade and Industry in 2004.
 He was subsequently put in charge of trade at the Ministry of Trade and Industry.
 The ministry was split into two, with Lim taking the trade portfolio and the industry portfolio taken by S. Iswaran.

 Lim served as the deputy chairman of the Monetary Authority of Singapore (MAS) from 2006 until 2021 and is also a board director of the Government of Singapore Investment Corporation (GIC).

 Lim stepped down from the cabinet on 30 April 2018 and appointed as special advisor to MTI.

 During 2020 Singaporean general election, Lim announced his retirement from politics.